-First of all, you will have to create a Google Analytics account for your website if you have not created it yet.
+The very first thing, you will have to create a Google Analytics account for your website if you have not created it yet.

-How to make Google Analytics account?
+How to make Google Analytics account

 Note: If you have a Google Account, and you are not signed in, click Sign in.
-If you do not have a Google Account, then click Create Account button.
+If you do not have a Google Account, then click the Create Account button.

-- Fill out your account name, choose the name of the website, the website URL, and an industry category and reporting time zone.
+Fill out your account name, choose the name of the website, the website URL, and an industry category and reporting time zone.

-- Below the option of data sharing, tick the box by clicking on it, next to the options you want.
+Below the option of data sharing, tick the box by clicking on it, next to the options you want.
+Click Get Tracking ID.

-- From the Google Analytics Terms and Services Agreement that opens, click I Accept.
+From the Google Analytics Terms and Services Agreement that opens, click I Accept.